 Volunteers from the Frenchburg Job Corps and Brad Adkins.

 The many local businesses who allowed us to pick up their trash and turn it into valuable fish habitat.

-KDFWR Fisheries staff including: Northeastern Fishery District, Northwest Fishery District, the Central Fishery District, the Eastern Fishery District, Lake Fisheries Investigations, Black Bass Investigations, Stream Fisheries Investigations, the Urban Fisheries Program, the Environmental Section, the FILO program, Minor Clark Fish Hatchery, the Forks of Elkhorn Transportation Section, our statewide Fisheries Coordination office and the Fisheries Directors Office.
+KDFWR Fisheries staff including: Northeastern Fishery District, Northwest Fishery District, the Central Fishery District, the Eastern Fishery District, Lake Fisheries Investigations, Stream Fisheries Investigations, the Urban Fisheries Program, the Environmental Section, the FILO program, Minor Clark Fish Hatchery, the Forks of Elkhorn Transportation Section, our statewide Fisheries Coordination office and the Fisheries Directors Office.

 KDFWR Wildlife staff from the Northeastern Region.